digitalsimboja/substrate_storagechain_parachain/storagechain/metrics.md

 # Collator monitoring & alarming

-This document details the Monitoring and Alarming Services for the
+This document details the Monitoring and Alarming Services for the t3rn
-t3rn project.
+project.
 We intend to implement these metrics instrumentation and
-visualization using tools such as [Prometheus](https://prometheus.io/) and
+visualization using tools such as [Prometheus](https://prometheus.io/)
+and [Grafana](https://grafana.com/) deployed to Hetzner cloud using Terraform.
-[Grafana](https://grafana.com/).
-Susbtrate already has a built-in Prometheus
-Publisher which we intend to utilize.
+Susbtrate already has a built-in Prometheus Publisher which we intend to
+utilize.

 ## Overview